-It all began with the visual art.
+It all began with visual art.
 David Lynch went to art school and he worked with whatever material that seemed to be of interest in the moment; assemblages, photography, painting, collages and sculptures.
-His works are the results of a chaotic creative processing of mixed media.
+His works are the results of chaotic creative processing of mixed media.
 Lynch included everyday objects into his art.
 Stuff that we otherwise know as ”trash” were put in another context as a result of a playful mind in the here and now.

 In Lynch’s earlier works as an artist, clothing, food (and the decomposition that follows), dead bugs and building materials are all incorporated to cooperate with the more conventional artist’s materials.

 Lynch’s artworks still vary material-wise as well as in size – he creates monumental pieces as well as tiny little ones.
 The tools he use in the artistic process shift from bare hands and fine brushes to drills and other mechanical devices.
 In the 2016 biographical movie David Lynch – The Art Life (directed by Jon Nguyen), David Lynch offers us an insight into his creative processes.

 (Take my word for it, if you didn’t know it already – different artists have immensely different ways of working. just like anyone would really because we’re all different.
 My personal experiences in working at art museums for the last 10 years have enabled me to see this in others first hand, and my own artistic work process differs a lot from some of my close friends that are artists too.
 I believe looking at the process behind the artistic “product” of the artwork is just as interesting, if not even more so, than beholding the final result.
 The journey there is when we learn and develop.)

 In David Lynch – The Art Life, Lynch tells us stories from life from the age of being a child to adulthood, and between.
 In a personal and reflecting way we learn about hard times, good times and times of change and self-realization.